THE ARMY RESERVE POSTURE STATEMENT

-With Soldiers, facilities and capabilities in more than 1,100 communities across the Nation, America’s Army Reserve is well-postured to respond quickly when disaster strikes and our fellow Americans are in their time of greatest need.
+With Soldiers, facilities and capabilities in more than a thousand communities across the Nation, America’s Army Reserve is well-postured to respond quickly when disaster strikes and our fellow Americans are in their time of greatest need.
 Our key responsive capabilities include search and rescue units, aviation assets, route clearance engineers, medical units, water and fuel distribution operations, water purification and communications support; many of these forces have been well-tested over the recent past.
 While we fully acknowledge that our first responsibility is to leverage our unique capabilities to support the Army in winning the Nation’s wars, we also embrace our opportunity and mandate to respond to need, on no-notice, in the Homeland.
-As America’s Army Reserve demonstrated recently in its response to Hurricanes Harvey, Irma, Maria and Florence, we cede this responsibility to no one.
+As America’s Army Reserve demonstrated recently in its response to Hurricanes Harvey, Irma, Maria, Florence and Dorian, and in ongoing support operations in response to the recent earth-quakes in Puerto Rico, we cede this responsibility to no one.

 The Army Reserve has been able to invest in the capacity and depth to be well-postured to move quickly and effectively to support our fellow citizens when they need our support.
 This is a huge benefit to the Nation, and one that informs our focus as we look to the future.

-SHAPE AND GROW THE FUTURE FORCE: Modernize and Reform
+SHAPE AND GROW THE FUTURE FORCE: Modernize and Transform

-From its inception in 1908, leveraging the huge capacity and existing technical capability of medical professionals in the Nation’s private sector, America’s Army Reserve has always brought depth in critical technologies to the Army.
+From its inception in 1908, leveraging the huge capacity and existing technical capability of medical professionals in the Nation’s private sector, America’s Army Reserve has always brought depth in critical technologies to the Army for a massive discount to the taxpayers.
 Our times are no different.
-Drawing now upon its diverse and dispersed professionals working in a variety of leading edge technologies across the country, your Army Reserve will tap into the finest brains in business, industry and academia to act as a screening force for the Army and an additive to national security.
+Drawing now upon its diverse and dispersed professionals working in a variety of leading edge technologies across the Country, your Army Reserve will tap into the finest brains in business, industry and academia to act as a screening force for the Army and an additive to National Security.
 This role is in our cultural DNA.

-As for reform, America’s Army Reserve is committed to achieving the Secretary of the Army's intent of increasing both the effectiveness as well as the efficiency of the Total Army, reducing overhead, eliminating redundancies and streamlining procedures while further delegating authorities and empowering subordinate commanders wherever possible.
-As the Principal Official of this Component of the Army as well as the Commanding General, U.S. Army Reserve Command, I have directed my team to consolidate supporting staff operations, reshape headquarters and drive to an integrated Army Reserve staff that is optimized to support each independent set of responsibilities as a holistic effort.
+As for reform, America’s Army Reserve is committed to achieving the Secretary of the Army's intent of increasing both the effectiveness as well as the efficiency of the Total Army.
+As the Principal Official of this Component of the Army as well as the Commanding General, U.S. Army Reserve Command, I have directed my team to consolidate supporting staff operations, re-shape headquarters and drive to an integrated Army Reserve Staff that is optimized to support each independent set of responsibilities as a holistic effort.
 This rigorous analysis and scrutiny predates the publication of the Department of the Army Reform Initiative memorandum and is advancing on pace.
-Over time, this initiative will ensure that we strike the right balance between staffing headquarters, providing full-time support to units in the field, and cascading appropriate authorities “down echelon.”
+Over time, this initiative will enable us to strike the right balance between staffing head-quarters, providing full time support to units in the field, and cascading appropriate authorities “down echelon”.
 We will continue to assess and evaluate the size, consolidation and function of headquarters as we press into the future, and we will adjust with agility and speed.

-We remain grateful to Congress for passing of the FY19 defense appropriations bill and for ensuring consistent and predictable funding which will directly support Army Reserve readiness and modernization.
+We remain grateful to the Congress for passing the FY20 defense appropriations bill.
+The need for consistent, predictable, and timely funding is critical to Army Reserve readiness and modernization requirements.
 As a result of it, your Army Reserve will continue to meet the challenges of the time.
-In these dynamic and challenging times, we will stay steady in the saddle as we build the most capable, combat-ready, and lethal federal reserve in the history of the Nation.
+In these dynamic and challenging times, we will stay steady in the saddle as we build the most capable, combat-ready, and lethal Federal Reserve in the history of the Nation.